 Fly to Paro (IATA: PBH).
-You will be met at the airport and transferred (3 hours drive) to our lodge in the Punakha Valley.
-Visit the local dzong, before an introductory team dinner and drinks.
+You will be met at the airport and transferred (3 hours drive) to our local farmstay in the Punakha Valley.
+Visit the local dzong, and enjoy a hot stone bath before dinner and drinks.

-Drive to the beautiful district of Bumthang (via Trongsa), home to several ancient temples and dzong.
-Overnight in a local lodge.
+After breakfast, we will enjoy some archery, before driving to the beautiful district of Bumthang (via Trongsa), home to several ancient temples and dzong.
+Here we will overnight in a local heritage farmhouse.

 A short drive to the trailhead to meet our expedition team, before setting of on the trek up through a valley, scattered with old temples.
 Set up camp (2865m) near a small chorten.

 November 3, 2023